 What is a credit hour?

-Essentially, a credit hour is a unit of measurement that indicates how much work you are doing during a semester towards your Bachelor or Masters degree.
+Essentially, a credit hour is a unit of measurement that indicates how much work you are doing during a semester towards your Bachelor’s or Master’s degree.
 Students are awarded credit for classes on the basis of the Carnegie unit.
 This defines a semester unit of credit as equal to a minimum of three hours of work per week for a semester.
-This is a little confusing so I will break it down for you using a real world example.
+This is a little confusing so I will break it down for you using a real-world example.

 What does a credit hour equal?
 How does the amount of time in class relate to the credit hour?